Thursday, September 21 2023

 Interestingly enough, they're not just paying lip service when they say that they care about their sales agents—they offer health care benefits and will reimburse half of your costs!
 This definitely helps to relieve one of the bigger headaches of being self-employed.

-Shift 4 Payments (AKA: HarborTouch) is one of the largest providers of POS systems and payment processing services in the US.
+Shift 4 Payments is one of the largest providers of POS systems and payment processing services in the US.
 They handle over one hundred thousand merchant accounts across the nation, and billions of dollars worth of transactions.
-Part of the reason they are so ubiquitous in the payment processing field is no doubt due to their superior partnership program.
-They have smart, forward-thinking, and extremely competitive offers that make selling merchant accounts a snap compared to more “traditional” programs.
+Part of the reason they are so ubiquitous in the payment processing field is no doubt due to their superior merchant services agent program.
+They have smart, forward-thinking, and extremely competitive offers that make selling merchant services a snap compared to more “traditional” programs.
 For example, they helped pioneer the introduction of free terminal offers.
 In other words, you can provide the hardware to your client for no upfront costs to them, and still receive a handsome commission and great residuals afterwards.

 “Free” is not a hard sell at all, so even if you choose another company, it's probably a good idea for you to make sure that your merchant services partner has a free terminal program.
 It's not always going to be a good fit for every merchant, but rest assured that more and more of your clients will be expecting free equipment.